-Editor’s Note: Welcome to part three of a four-part series on Chris McGonegle’s experience as a rusty pilot – a relatable category for many.
+Editor’s Note: Welcome to a four-part series on Chris McGonegle’s experience as a rusty pilot – a relatable category for many.
 Chris is an Instrument-rated Commercial pilot and product manager with Sporty’s Pilot Shop.

 A pilot’s logbook is an interesting thing.
 Initially it’s perceived by budding students as a ticket to the big leagues, requiring a ferocious level of annotation and care.
 Early on in grade school a gold star was an indication of success, and in those early flights, a big bold “1” placed in the landings column of my logbook carried a similar rewarding feel.

 Of everything in my flight bag (yes, I initially kept it in my flight bag), it was the most important piece by far.
 I looked forward to every debrief with my instructor to add to my logbook and forever solidify a record of my experiences in the airplane.
 It can be quite an emotional walk down memory lane for those who have filled the pages with a record of their travels and experiences.
 To every other person, it will appear as a mindless timeline of dates, numbers, and signatures.
 For the pilot whose name goes on page two, it’s an intimate recording of our desire to defy gravity.

 For a rusty pilot, a logbook also serves (shamefully) as a reminder of our retreat from flying.
 Just as a flunked course on a report card conveys a lack of study or a gap in a resume indicates a loss of employment, a multi-month or even multi-year pause as pilot in command translates to a break from the aviation fold.
 Ironically, a pilot’s logbook can serve as the report card and the resume in addition to an autobiography.